omr-turbo/gc-arrays-tutorial/worksheet.md

 ### Implement the object description glue

-`glue/omrobjectdescription.hpp` is our first set of "OMR client bindings".
+`glue/include/objectdescription.hpp` is our first set of "OMRClient bindings".
 This header, provided by the client, defines a set of pointer data types.
 These are the fundamental types that the OMR GC will use internally, when referring to objects.

 (glue-code is an older name for client-code)

-In `glue/omrobjectdescription.hpp`, add the following code:
+In `glue/include/objectdescription.hpp`, add the following code:

 ```c++
 namespace Splash {